tlaukkanen/mobile-rss-reader/branches/1.11.1/docs/READMEAll.txt

 up which features are supported on most phones.
 You can also install the MIDP 1.0 version and go to settings and look at phone MIDP version and JSR 75 available fields at the bottom.
+All files beginning with rim_ are only for Blackberry and will NOT work on a non-Blackberry device.
 If MIDP version is 2.0 or higher, you can use versions beginning with midp20_.
 If JSR75 available is true, you can use versions with jsr75_ in the name.
 The podcast version are for phones with a large amount of J2ME memory and JSR75.
 You can find memory available